Olamidé (album)

-Olamidé is the eponymous eleventh studio album by Nigerian rapper Olamide.
+Olamidé is the eleventh studio album by Nigerian rapper Olamide.
 It was released on 19 June 2025 by YBNL Nation and Empire Distribution, and features guest appearances from Wizkid, Seyi Vibez, Asake, Muyeez, Dr. Dre, Spinall, Darkoo, BOJ, Popcaan, Young Jonn, Daecolm, Fxrtune and Fadi.
 Olamidé was preceded by the singles "Kai!" and "99".
 The album serves as a follow-up to Ikigai (2024).

 Background and release

 Olamide announced the self-titled album on his official twitter account few hours after he released the lead single on the album titled “Kai!” collaborating with Wizkid.

 The album was first set for release on 3 June 2025, then delayed to 9 June, then it was eventually delayed to 19 June 2025.

 Singles

 The lead single, "Kai!", released on April 29, 2025, carries the famous Konto bounce over which Olamide and Wizkid sweet talk a love interest in whose face they flaunt their wealth.
 The song marks their first collaboration since "Totori" in 2019.
 Wizkid appears twice on the album.

 The latest being "99" with guest verses from Asake, Seyi Vibez, Young Jonn, and British singer Daecolm.
-Produced by Willis and song plugged by Olaitan, the song gave listeners a lively preview of what’s to come on the full album.
+Produced by Yung Willis and song plugged by Olaitan, the song gave listeners a lively preview of what’s to come on the full album.